-Community centers play a vital role in NSO as providers of resources, programming, and support to new students (and their families) as they adjust to life at Stanford.
-Community Coordinators (CCs) assist staff with the planning and execution of each community’s NSO events while also gaining valuable leadership skills.
+As part of the Mission and Goals of New Student Orientation (NSO), Community centers and offices play a vital role in NSO in building community and providing resources, programming, and support to new students (and their families) as they adjust to life at Stanford.
+Community Coordinators (CCs) assist professional staff with the planning and execution of each community’s NSO events while also gaining valuable leadership skills.
 The specific events for which CCs are responsible vary by community; CCs get the opportunity to develop events with guidance from staff.

-Undergraduate students who will be enrolled for the 2018-19 academic year are eligible to apply for a CC position.
-Early arrival housing and dining will be provided to students with on-campus housing arrangements for the 2018-19 academic year.
+Undergraduate students who will be enrolled for the 2020-21 academic year are eligible to apply for a CC position.

 NSO Communities & Community Centers/Programs:

 - Asian American New Student Orientation Committee (AANSOC) - Asian American Activities Center